PeterPierinakos/vanilla-rustlang-server/README.md

-> Note: this project has reached stable released and the features I wanted to be implemented have been added and the reported issues have been resolved.
-Most of the new releases from now are mostly going to be bug fixes security patches and crash fixes.
+> Note: this project has reached stable release and the features I wanted to be implemented have been added and the reported issues have been resolved.
+Most of the new releases from now are mostly going to be bug fixes, security patches and crash fixes.

 # Vanilla-RustLang-Server (VRS) 🦀